Douglasiidae

-Douglasiidae is a small Lepidopteran family including around 28 species of micromoth whose adults are collectively called Douglas moths.
+Douglasiidae is a small Lepidopteran family.
+It includes around 32 species of micromoth whose adults are collectively called Douglas moths, after British lepidopterist and hemipterist John William Douglas.
 The largest genus in the family is Tinagma.
-They are primarily found in the Palearctic (20 spp.) and Nearctic realms.
+They are primarily found in the Palearctic realm, with some Nearctic species.
 The adults have a 6 to 15 mm wingspan, with a reduced hindwing venation and long fringes.
 The larvae are leaf miners or borers, primarily in stems and petioles, belonging to Boraginaceae, Labiatae, and Rosaceae.